Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/integration-test-contract.rst

 - An |OwnedContractName|_ that specifies which contract in the module you want to initialize.
   Contract names are prefixed with ``init_`` on the chain to distinguish them from receive functions (entrypoints).
   You constuct it with either |OwnedContractName_new|_, which checks the validity and returns a ``Result``, or |OwnedContractName_new_unchecked|_, which performs no checking.
-- An |OwnedParameter|_, which is a wrapper over a byte array that you construct with
+- An |OwnedParameter|_, which is a wrapper over a byte array that you construct with one of the following methods:

   - |OwnedParameter_from_serial|_, which serializes the input and checks that the parameter size is valid,
   - ``TryFrom::<Vec<u8>>::try_from(..)``, which also checks the parameter size,
   - or |OwnedParameter_empty|_, which always succeeds.

-- An |Amount|_ to send the contract.
+- An |Amount|_ to send to the contract.

 .. code-block:: rust